brimdata/zed/zng/docs/spec.md

 ### 3.1.1 Typedefs

 Following a header byte of 0x80-0x83 is a "typedef".
 A typedef binds "the next available" integer type ID to a type encoding.
-Type IDs begin at the value 23 and increase by one for each typedef.
+As there are a total of 23 primitive type IDs, the Type IDs for typedefs begin at the value 23 and increase by one for each typedef.
 These bindings are scoped to the stream in which the typedef occurs.